semoog/quiz/README.md

 Once again we want an isolate scope.
 This scope is going to have the following properties:
 * question '='  - This is the current question
-* save '&' - This is a function we can call to save our selected answer
+* save '&' - This is a function we can call to save our selected answer passing in the question id and the new answer value
 * answers '=' - This is an array of all the answers we'll use to track and show their answer to the current question

 Pass the values in via the html.

+Update the html template to use these values.

 ####